yolosec/deadcodeBlog/_posts/2016-06-14-UPC-UBEE-EVW3226-WPA2-RExing.markdown

 0x41u + ((hash_buff[0]^hash_buff[8]) % 0x1Au)
 ```

+Technical note: input bytes come from MD5 cryptographic hash function so basically we can assume the distribution
+on these bytes is uniform.

-Actually now the choice of addition is very clever because the output distribution on the alphabet is almost uniform.
+The choice of addition is very clever because the output distribution on the alphabet is almost uniform.
-Compared to naive approaches I mentioned, which seemingly gives non-uniform distribution for
+The naive approaches of projection I mentioned seemingly give non-uniform distribution for
 \\( \\{22, 23, 24, 25 \\} \\) as \\( 255 \; \% \; 26 = 21 \\)

 [![A plus B mod 26](/static/ubee/distribApBmod26.png)](/static/ubee/distribApBmod26.png)